22 Financial Mistakes You Are Making Right Now

 Financial mistakes, we’ve made a few.
 Hopefully not this many.
 These are 22 mistakes people make with their finances.

 We all know the big ones, not having a budget, not investing, running up credit card debt.
 If you’ve avoided or overcome those, well done!
 But you might not be out of the weeds yet.
-There are a whole host of mistakes people make with their finances.
+There is a whole host of mistakes people make with their finances.
 Here are some you might not be on the look out for.

 1. You Don’t Pay Yourself First

 I did this for years.
 Whatever money was left over at the end of the month is the money I saved.
-Sometimes there was money there but more often, there wasn’t.
+Sometimes there was money there, but more often, there wasn’t.
 It takes discipline not to spend money.
 But not to spend what you never see.
 Have a portion of your salary auto-deposited into your investment account, or, at least, a savings account, so that it’s out of site, out of mind, and out of your hands.

 2. You Have No Debt Plan

 It’s not enough to just make a payment every month, especially just a minimum payment.
 If you have debt, you need a plan to tackle it.
 You can use the stack or snowball method.
-Stacking makes more sense mathematically but if you need the emotional win of killing a small debt completely, even if it’s not the highest interest one, that’s fair enough.
+Stacking makes more sense mathematically, but if you need the emotional win of killing a small debt completely, even if it’s not the highest interest one, that’s fair enough.

 If you need a little cheerleading and guidance, Ready For Zero can provide it.
 All sorts of neat charts and graphs too which are gratifying to see when those numbers keep getting smaller.
-Having a plan also gives you an end date and it’s motivating to count down the months, weeks, and eventually days until you’re debt free.
+Having a plan also gives you an end date, and it’s motivating to count down the months, weeks, and eventually days until you’re debt free.